hannahilea/hannahilea.github.io/blog/cuttle-obsession/src.md

 ![Animated image of a stack of roughly human-shaped outlines containing heart outlines, with the outlines becoming progressively more jumbled](assets/hungry-bodies.gif)

-Last but not least, this is the most off-label task I've used Cuttle for thus far: a poem.
-I made this as a creative coding exercise while at the [Recurse Center](https://www.recurse.com/); in the weekly creative coding session, attendees have ~1.5 hours to build something (anything, in any programming language or paradigm!) based on a prompt received at the start of the session.
-The week's prompt had been "Everybody has a hungry heart", and I used the session as an excuse to write and apply a very basic custom modifier in Cuttle.
+Last but not least, the most off-label task I've used Cuttle for thus far: a poem.
+I made this as a creative coding exercise while at the [Recurse Center](https://www.recurse.com/).
+During the weekly creative coding session, attendees have ~1.5 hours to build something based on a prompt received at the start of the session (anything, in any programming language or paradigm!).
+The week's prompt had been "Everybody has a hungry heart," so I approached it by way of a very basic custom modifier in Cuttle.

-I'm actually really pleased with how this turned out, and it makes me want to do more interactive poem-type pieces in the future.
+I'm actually really pleased with how this one turned out, and it makes me want to do more interactive poem-type pieces in the future.
 I encourage you to make your own Cuttle poem---it doesn't have to be fancy!
 If you do, please share it with me.[^discord]

 [^discord]: You can find me over in the [Cuttle Discord server](https://cuttle.xyz/discord), at the handle `@hannahilea` (naturally!).

+<p style="text-align:center">***</p>

-## Discussion
+## Wrap-up

-As you can see, I've been having fun!
-The amount of time it takes to make any of these depends strongly on the complexity of the pattern, my familiarity with the various tools at the point I made the pattern, and how much time I've spent ahead of time thinking about how I might accomplish a task.
+And that's all that's worth sharing for now!
+The amount of time it took to make any of these depended strongly on the complexity of the pattern, my familiarity with the various tools at the point I made it, and how much time I spent strategizing ahead of time.
 Some of the projects here took days (the music box rolls, the doorbell chime box, etc) while others were much faster.
 The moiré pattern took ~15 minutes, if that.

 Cuttle isn't without flaws---but also, it is relatively new software, and is under active and responsive development.
-The development team is supportive and friendly, and makes themselves available to troubleshoot, ideate, and provide bug fixes.
-So far I've been able to design around any limitations[^limitations] I've hit, and the only feature I actively want that doesn't yet exist (import/export serialization, to support use with a code version control system[^vc]!) isn't a blocker for anything I've wanted to build thus far.

-The biggest problem with Cuttle is that it is fun.
+So far I've been able to design around any limitations I've encountered.[^limitations] The biggest problem with Cuttle is that it is fun.
 Too fun.
 Too easy to say "oh, let me just try one more thing..." and then come up for air to find that it is 1am. 🙃

 [^limitations]: Sometimes large numbers of objects (or modifiers that I'm asking to do A Lot™) cause my browser to choke.
 Is that truly the fault of the software?
 I suspect that it's more that my approach to a given design needs rethinking, and I need to simplify it.
 So far I haven't run into anything so problematic that I've needed to ask for assistance, as it has been fast enough to redesign the offending part in an alternate way.
-Until further notice, let's assume that this browser choking is a me-issue and not a fundamental limitation of the software!
+Until further notice, let's assume that this browser choking is a me-issue and not a fundamental limitation of the software.

-[^vc]: In any engineering paradigm, in order to comfortably shift my tool use from "hobbyist/casual" to "reliable infrastructure," I need to be able to save state locally via version control.
-Project serialization would facilitate the use of external version control systems (i.e., git) through import/export would serve this need.
-That said, as I don't (currently? 😅) use Cuttle in a professional software engineer setting, this is not a blocking concern for me!
-It seems like the bulk of the current usership approaches Cuttle from a maker perspective rather than a "software engineer hell bent on total reproducibility" perspective, anyway, so I suspect I'm an outlier in wanting this feature in the first place.

-***Thanks to the folks at the [The Hive](https://www.cambridgema.gov/Departments/cambridgepubliclibrary/Locations/mainlibrary/thehive), the Cambridge Public Library's makerspace, for their laser cutter trainings and assistance!.***
+***A gallery of all my Cuttle work can be found [here](https://cuttle.xyz/@hannahilea).
+Thanks to the folks at the [The Hive](https://www.cambridgema.gov/Departments/cambridgepubliclibrary/Locations/mainlibrary/thehive), the Cambridge Public Library's makerspace, for their laser cutter trainings and assistance.
+Thanks to the team at Cuttle for building such an awesome tool.***

 ---